Frequently Asked Questions

 Utilizing strict protocols for data migration, security, privacy, review, and implementation, we also conduct an annual audit with the hospitals who are providing the data.

-Is there a deadline for when I need to switch over to the new AJRR Data Specifications?
+Is there a deadline for when I need to switch over to the current AJRR Data Specifications?

 Why is providing Post-Op Complications and the other elements of Level II so important?